Updated July 2021

 There’s also no team collaboration features outside of active meetings: no general team messaging, file sharing, or task tracking, so you’ll need to get other apps to supplement.
 Juggling multiple apps can lead to time lost to toggling and information slipping through the cracks.
 If growth and efficiency are your top priorities, it might be best to look around for a more inclusive video conferencing option.

 Looking for Skype for Business as a chat and video alternative?
-It’s now part of Microsoft Office 365.
-As the highest-end of 365’s plans, Office 365 E3 includes Microsoft Teams, a place where your employees can chat, meet via video, share files, and track projects.
+It’s now part of Microsoft 365.
+As the highest-end of 365’s plans, Microsoft 365 E3 includes Microsoft Teams, a place where your employees can chat, meet via video, share files, and track projects.
 You also get Outlook email and “unlimited” cloud storage (5 TB per user), if you have more than five users.

-According to Tech Radar, OneDrive, Microsoft’s cloud storage service, lacks the polish of other similar services and doesn’t always feel intuitive or easy to navigate.
+According to Tech Radar, OneDrive, Microsoft’s cloud storage service, lacks the polish of other similar services3 and doesn’t always feel intuitive or easy to navigate.
 This can be a real time-waster when getting your team ready to roll.
 And when it comes to security, it seems RingCentral’s seven layers are the ones to beat, with Microsoft coming in at only five layers of protection.

 5. Zoho Meeting: Good for collaboration with clients